Changes in Water Productivity in the Southern Cone

 The technological solution

-The characterization of the 10 watershed studied in the four countries allowed identifying the main crops produced and the existing irrigation infrastructure, as well as establishing the baseline on the availability of water and its use in the different production systems.
+The characterization of the 10 watersheds studied in the four countries allowed identifying the main crops produced and the existing irrigation infrastructure, as well as establishing the baseline on the availability of water and its use in the different production systems.
 On the other hand, field trials allowed obtaining information regarding the response of different crops to restrictive water conditions and thus establish production functions and minimum productivity conditions in scenarios of possible droughts.
 For each irrigation strategy tested and the result obtained, the water productivity (Kg / m3) was calculated, observing the positive changes that are generated; but many times opposed to the productivity of the land, expressed as Kg / ha.
 It was concluded that for drought conditions, the use of water productivity is key, while for normal or humid years the productivity of the land should be sought.

 Results